stagex-mirror/stagex/README.md

 programming language to be the basis of your containers, build systems, firmware, secure enclaves, or hosting infrastructure.

-## Goals

-Not all of these goals are realized yet, but should at least help you decide if this project is something you want to contribute to or keep an eye on for the future.
+Not all of these goals are 100% realized yet, but should at least help you decide if this project is something you want to contribute to or keep an eye on for the future.

 ### Integrity